 Finally, the Administration is undertaking a review of regulations concerning accreditation and related issues, including competency based education, online education, credit hour, state licensure, and other issues.
 The stakes are high, and could be either positive or negative for community colleges.
 AACC will be deeply engaged in this process.

-For more information, please contact David Baime, Senior Vice President for Government Relations and Policy Analysis, firstname.lastname@example.org, or Jim Hermes, Associate Vice President for Government Relations, email@example.com
+For more information, please contact David Baime, Senior Vice President for Government Relations and Policy Analysis, opens in a new firstname.lastname@example.org new email, or Jim Hermes, Associate Vice President for Government Relations, opens in a new email@example.com new email